-4000 Departmental Honors in Exercise and Sport (1-4 sh) Prerequisite: consent of instructor.
+4000 Departmental Honors in Exercise and Sport (1-4 sh)

 4010 Seminar in Exercise Science (4 sh)

 This course examines principles and practices of program organization and administration, including equipment design and purchase, marketing and promotion strategies, and legal issues.
 Guidelines of professional organizations and government agencies will be studied, compared, and applied to diverse populations.
 Prerequisites: EXS 3700.